 The DICOM format used by the gamma camera and/or processing workstation should meet the Conformance Statement written by manufacturer of each system.
 SPECT raw and reconstructed data shall be encoded in the DICOM Nuclear Medicine Image Storage SOP Class with additional parameters in public DICOM fields.
 Any CT data (used for image correction) should be encoded in CT or Enhanced CT Image Storage SOP Class.
 DICOM data shall be transferred using the DICOM Part 8 network protocol or as offline DICOM Part 10 files for media storage including CDs and DVDs.
 They shall be transferred without any form of lossy compression.

-Gamma cameras with cadmium-zinc-telluride (CZT) detectors are not recommended for quantitative measurements of I-123 ioflupane.
+Gamma cameras with cadmium-zinc-telluride (CZT) detectors are not currently recommended for quantitative measurements of I-123 ioflupane.

 3.1.2 Specification